-4 Credits (4 Lecture, 0 Lab, 0 Shop)

-4 Hrs/Wk (4 Hrs.
-Lecture) 15 wks
+4 Credits (4 Lecture, 0 Lab, 0 Shop) 4 Hrs./Wk.
+(4 Hrs.
+Lecture) 15 wks.

-An introduction to the allied health

-profession of Health Information

-Management to include Healthcare Data

-Management, Health Statistics, Quality

-Management and Healthcare Delivery

-Systems.
-This course is an overview of

-HIM key topics including computer systems

-and health records systems, privacy and

-security, healthcare data sets, research and

-regulatory, and compliance issues.
+An introduction to the allied health profession of Health Information Management to include Healthcare Data Management, Health Statistics, Quality Management and Healthcare Delivery Systems.
+This course is an overview of HIM key topics including computer systems and health records systems, privacy and security, healthcare data sets, research and regulatory, and compliance issues.

-MCO 116 Healthcare Statistics 2 Credits (2 Lecture 0 Lab 0 Shop) 2 Hrs/Wk (2 Hrs Lecture) 15 wks This course introduces students to the gathering, compiling and computing of statistics utilized in healthcare.
+MCO 116 Healthcare Statistics

+This course introduces students to the gathering, compiling and computing of statistics utilized in healthcare.
 Prerequisite: MCO 111.